Detailed Information on Lukla’s Flight

 Training for Everest Base Camp Cho La Pass Trekking

 Everest Base Camp Cho La Pass is one of the most challenging treks in Nepal.
-This trek will take you up to the base camp of the world’s highest mountain, scale two 5000+ meters viewpoints, and cross a high-altitude mountain pass.
+This trek will take you up to the world’s highest mountain base camp, scale two 5000+ meters viewpoints, and cross a high-altitude mountain pass.
 Hence, it demands careful preparation, mental resilience, strength, and stamina.

 The level and intensity of training depend on your fitness level.
-A combination of cardio workouts, strength training, stretching, and hiking can improve your fitness and make the trek more comfortable and enjoyable.
+Cardio workouts, strength training, stretching, and hiking can improve your fitness and make the trek more comfortable and enjoyable.

 Conditioning Hikes

 Let’s start with the fundamentals!
-The best way to prepare for the EBC Cho La Pass Trek is by simulating what you’ll do on the trek.
-Try finding a few decent hiking spots near your hometown and start hiking at least once a week.
+The best way to prepare for the EBC Cho La Pass Trek is to simulate what you’ll do on the trek.
+Try finding a few decent hiking spots near your hometown and starting to hike at least once a week.

 Always start slow.
 Start with a short 3—to 5-kilometer hike with a barely loaded backpack.
 Gradually increase the distance, intensity, altitude, and backpack weight each week.